belle2/basf2/online_book/analysis/pandas.rst

 If you've encoded some useful information in the dataframe's index, proceed with caution.

 If, for some reason, you care about the index, you would have to be a bit more careful and merge the dataframes.
-For details, see `here <https://pandas.pydata.org/docs/reference/api/pandas.merge.html>`_.
+For details, see `pandas.merge doc <https://pandas.pydata.org/docs/reference/api/pandas.merge.html>`_.

 **Adding Variables**: